story-ai/story-ai.github.io/biology.md

           .
         - >-
-          3. Understand how living organisms may form populations of single species, communities of many species and ecosystems, interacting with each other, with the environment and with humans.
+          3. Understand how living organisms may form populations of single species, communities of many species and ecosystems,
         - >-
           4. Understand how living organisms are interdependent and show adaptations to their environment.